DiegoCiccia/dgraph/README.md

 # dgraph
 A Stata package for t-test graphs

 This package generates a stacked coefficient plot for two-tailed t-tests.
-It is very useful to showcase, through a very simple line of code, a graphical representation of covariates imbalance between groups.
+It is very useful for showcasing, through a very simple line of code, a graphical representation of covariates imbalance between groups.

 To install the package, copy and paste the following line in your Stata prompt:
 ```s